changecoin/changetip-slack/README.md

 ```
 changetip: what is the answer to everything?
 ```

+Note: It only works in channels, not private chats.

 ## Slack setup
 To enable tipping in slack for your team, a couple of minutes of setup is required.